 Wow, your baby is going to come home soon!
 Are you ready?

 Some of your decisions for setting up the nursery may be easy, like using your childhood dresser.
 But others may be harder to make.
 Where should everything go?
 What looks best?
 What's safest?

 Where to Put Your Baby's Crib

-The best place to put the crib is near the door of your baby's room so you can quickly reach her when you're stumbling around in the middle of the night, or in case of an emergency.
+The best place to put the crib is near the door of your baby's room so you can quickly reach them when you're stumbling around in the middle of the night, or in case of an emergency.
 Also, follow these safety guidelines as you place the crib.

 - Never put your baby's crib near a window.
 Babies and toddlers can get caught in drapes or window blind cords -- even fall through window screens.